Dynamic Space Filling: DSF on complete graph

-if the initial positions of the particles in the DSF process are uncorrelated.
-The derivation of Eqs.~\eqref{m-av-var}, see Appendix~\ref{ap:der}, takes into account that for the annihilation process $n(0)=e^{-1}$ and $v(0)=e^{-1}(1-e^{-1})$ if the initial positions of the particles in the DSF process are uncorrelated and $N\gg 1$.
+These formulae for the density $n(t)$ and the rescaled variance $v(t)$ are valid in the case when initial positions of the particles in the DSF process are uncorrelated.
+Indeed, the derivation of Eqs.~\eqref{m-av-var}, see Appendix~\ref{ap:der}, takes into account that for the annihilation process $n(0)=e^{-1}$ and $v(0)=e^{-1}(1-e^{-1})$ if the initial positions of the particles in the DSF process are uncorrelated and $N\gg 1$.

 The distribution $P_m(t)$ acquires the scaling form

 The proof of \eqref{m-av-var}--\eqref{Pmt-Phi} is relegated to the Appendix~\ref{ap:der}.

 Denote by $F(t_N)$ the distribution of the duration $t_N$ of the final step.
 This distribution can be found from the same formula $F(t_N)=r_1P_1(t_N)=N^{-1}P_1(t_N)$ as the distribution of the halting time, the difference is that as the initial condition we should use $P_m(0)=\delta_{m,1}$ asserting that we start with a single empty vertex.
 Solving